kiron/online-learner-toolbox/README.md

 When you are ready to continue with the following procedure:

-1. Install mkdocs as described [here](http://www.mkdocs.org/#installation).
-2. Install the material theme for mkdocs has described [here](http://squidfunk.github.io/mkdocs-material/getting-started/).
+1. Install mkdocs as described by running `pip install mkdocs && mkdocs --version`.
+The last line of the output should look something like this: `mkdocs, version 0.16.3`.
+A detailed explanation on how to install MkDocs can be found [here](http://www.mkdocs.org/#installation).
+2. Install the material theme for MkDocs by running `pip install mkdocs-material`. the last output line should like something like this: `Successfully installed mkdocs-material-1.9.0 pygments-2.2.0`.
+A detailed explanation on how to install Material for MkDocs can be found [here](http://squidfunk.github.io/mkdocs-material/getting-started/).
+3. Install the Python-Markdown extension `markdown-include` by running `pip install markdown-include`.
+4. Install  PyMdown extensions by running `pip install pymdown-extensions`.
-3. Clone this repository to your local computer.
+5. Clone this repository to your local computer.
-4. Open your terminal and navigate into the `online-learner-toolbox`.
+6. Open your terminal and navigate into the `online-learner-toolbox`.
-5. Run `mkdocs serve` to view the Toolbox locally.
+7. Run `mkdocs serve` to view the Toolbox locally.
-6. Edit the `.md`files within `.../docs` to change the content of the Toolbox.
+8. Edit the `.md`files within `.../docs` to change the content of the Toolbox.
-7. Rund `mkdocs build` to build the Toolbox with the new content locally.
+9. Rund `mkdocs build` to build the Toolbox with the new content locally.
-8. Push your changes to the repository.
+10. Push your changes to the repository.

 ### Universal Google Analytics tracking